coecms/esm-pre-industrial/README.md

 to load the **payu** module.
 Please check again after 7/2019 to see whether it has been made part of the stable conda module.
-We also recommend you load a more recent version of `git` with

-    module load git

 as **payu** will use git to keep track of all configuration changes automatically.